maidsafe-archive/safe-build-infrastructure/README.md

 The provisioning for this machine cloned this repository and changed the branch for convenience.
 It also created a virtualenv with Ansible and other Python libraries that are necessary for provisioning our machines.

-Now perform the following steps:
+Now perform the following steps (all of these have to be applied to the Bastion host):

 * Set your AWS access key ID: `export AWS_ACCESS_KEY_ID=<access key id>`
 * Set your AWS secret key: `export AWS_SECRET_ACCESS_KEY=<secret access key>`
 * Get the Jenkins IP address from the AWS GUI and set that: `export JENKINS_MASTER_HOSTNAME=<ip address of jenkins master>`
-* Get the Windows password from the AWS GUI and set that: `export JENKINS_WINDOWS_SLAVE_PASSWORD=<ip address of jenkins master>`
+* Get the Windows password from the AWS GUI and set that: `export JENKINS_WINDOWS_SLAVE_PASSWORD='<windows password>'` (note the password must go inside single quotes to prevent Bash from interpreting special characters)
 * Get a copy of the Ansible vault password from someone in QA and save it to `~/.ansible/vault-pass`
 * Activate the virtualenv for necessary Python apps/libs: `cd ~/safe-build-infrastructure && source venv/bin/activate`
 * Run the provisioning: `make provision-prod-jenkins-environment-aws`
 * Finally, go into the AWS GUI and issue a restart for the Windows slave.

-After the provisioning is complete, go to the AWS GUI and get the address of the Jenkins master, then open `https://<jenkins master hostname>:8080/` in your browser.
+After the provisioning is complete, go to the AWS GUI and get the address of the Jenkins master, then open `http://<jenkins master hostname>:8080/` in your browser.
 Log in using the same details as usual.

 ### Configure Jenkins